-The amendment provides an optional practical expedient allowing lessees to elect not to assess whether a rent concession related to COVID-19 is a lease modification.
-Lessees adopting this election may account for qualifying rent concessions in the same way as they would if they were not lease modifications.
+In May 2020, the IASB published an amendment to IFRS 16 that provided lessees with relief in the form of an optional practical expedient from assessing whether a rent concession related to Covid-19 is a lease modification.
+Lessees could elect to account for qualifying rent concessions in the same way as they would if they were not lease modifications.

-The practical expedient only applies to rent concessions occurring as a direct consequence of the COVID-19 pandemic and only if all of the conditions are met:
+The practical expedient applied only to rent concessions occurring as a direct consequence of the Covid-19 pandemic and only if all of the conditions were met:

-- a. the change in lease payments results in revised consideration for the lease that is substantially the same as, or less than, the consideration for the lease immediately preceding the change; - b. any reduction in lease payments affects only payments originally due on or before 30 June 2021; and - c. there is no substantive change to the other terms and conditions of the lease.
+b. any reduction in lease payments affected only payments originally due on or before 30 June 2021; and c. there was no substantive change to the other terms and conditions of the lease.